course-details-portlet

 Skills:

-• The students shall be able to understand basic maintenance terms and know methods and techniques for planning, scheduling, carry out and analyze maintenance.
+• The students shall be able to understand maintenance terms and know methods and techniques for planning, scheduling, carrying out and analyzing maintenance.

 General competence:

-• The students shall obtain an understanding of how maintenance processes and maintenance management contribute to high availability, safety and profit and then becomes an important factor of competitiveness in industrial processes and public administration.
+• The students shall obtain an understanding of how reliability engineering and maintenance management contribute to high availability, safety and profit and then become an important factor of competitiveness of sociotechnical systems and industrial processes.

 Learning methods and activities